Pushparajan/aem_6-1_docker/README.md

 This has only been tested on a Windows.
 Also, I have left the bash shell scripts as is, they will still continue to work from the docker terminal

 one benefitial command i found was the docker exec <container> sh command to ssh into the shell https://docs.docker.com/engine/reference/commandline/exec/#try-to-run-docker-exec-on-a-paused-container

+To test your wesites locally, do a docker-machine ip and add a host entry in your windows box (etc/drivers) for the ip to the production domain name